 The comprehensive fee includes tuition, fees and room & board, but it's not the full story, because we know there are other costs associated with your coming to Williams.
 Your actual cost to attend will be specific to your circumstances.

 Something important to know: There are no “hidden” costs at Williams, such as charges for the use of athletic, computer, recreational, or lab facilities.
 Likewise, basic health care is provided free of charge at the campus health center.
-While all students must carry health insurance, Williams subsidizes insurance for the highest need students – approximately 20 percent of students receiving financial aid.
+While all students must carry health insurance, Williams covers the cost of the college's insurance all aided students who required to enroll – approximately 35 percent of students receiving financial aid.

 Campus events such as concerts, films, plays, lectures, dance performances, athletic events rarely cost students more than a dollar or two at the door, and many events are free with a Williams I.D.
 And there are no fraternities, sororities, or eating clubs at Williams that would require extra fees.